rubyonjets/jets-docs/_docs/docker/dockerfile.md

 The config above is used to generate the Dockerfile.
 Here's what it does:

-* The packages config tells Jets to use `apt-get` as the package installer.
+* The `packages.install` config tells Jets to use `apt-get`.
+Currently, only apt-get is supported.
+This is the default value so it's not necessary to set it.
-* To install the `default-libmysqlclient-dev` package during the build Docker stage.
+* The `default-libmysqlclient-dev` package is installed during the build Docker stage.
 * The `default-mysql-client` package is installed during the deployment Docker stage.
-* The `installer` config is optional.
-Jets auto-detects it from the Dockerfile OS.
-It defaults to `apt-get` when auto-detection fails.

 Here is a simplified version of what the generated Dockerfile looks like:

 {% include docker/Dockerfile.md %}

 The Dockerfile is simplified to help understand what happens.
 The actual generated Dockerfile is more complex and optimized.
 Even in the simplified version above, you can see that Jets uses a multi-stage Docker build process.
-This keeps the final image size small for deployment.
+This keeps the final image size smaller for deployment.

-The basic concept is that you can customize the Dockerfile and build process with the `config.docker` config.
+You can perform basic customizations on Dockerfile with the `config.docker` config.
 This allows you to install any custom packages you might need.
 IE: system packages for compiled gems like mysql2.

+For even more customizations, you can also inject your own code to various stages of the Dockerfile, see: [Dockerfile Code Stages]({% link _docs/docker/stages.md %}).

 ## Dockerfile.tt Template